GNU Development Resources

 FTP

 We use a different server for test releases, so that people won't install them thinking they are ready for prime time.
-This server is ftp://alpha.gnu.org/.
+This server is https://alpha.gnu.org/gnu.

-The Information for GNU Maintainers document has complete details on the FTP upload process.
+The Information for GNU Maintainers document has complete details on the ftp upload process, which is the same for both servers.

-We give out shell login access to GNU machines to people who need them for work on GNU software.
+We provide shell login access to GNU machines to people who need them for work on GNU software.
 Having a login account is both a privilege and a responsibility, and they should be used only for your work on GNU.
-Please read access methods for GNU machines in order to obtain an account.
+Instructions for obtaining an account machines are written separately.